Asset Publisher

 Dose

-Prophylaxis of Hereditary Angioedema (HAE) attacks
+Prophylaxis to Prevent Hereditary Angioedema (HAE) attacks

 60 IU/kg body weight injected subcutaneously twice weekly (every 3 or 4 days)